hhorak/rapidpatch/README.md

-        generate_patch   Get the changes in the source and store them into the <branch_name>.patch file. get_mock_config  Shows which mock config file name the tool works with. show_mock_config Shows mock config content the tool works with.
+        generate_patch   Get the changes in the source and store them into the <branch_name>.patch file. get_mock_config  Shows which mock config file name the tool works with. show_mock_config Shows mock config content the tool works with. get_local_repo   Shows which local repository the tool works with, local repository is the repository users can put RPMs that are meant to be available in the buildroot.

 ## Example: